 Erol R. Akdamar, FACHE

-Akdamar began his career with HCA as an administrative resident in 1993.
+Akdamar began his career with HCA Healthcare as an administrative resident in 1993.
 Since that time, he has become known for his leadership and growth initiatives in the hospitals he has served from Louisiana to Georgia and Texas.
 His mantra of “excellence always” has resulted in exceptional employee engagement, outstanding quality and earnings performance.

 He is a graduate of Louisiana State University in Baton Rouge, Louisiana and received his Master of Health Administration from Tulane University School of Public Health and Tropical Medicine in New Orleans.
-Akdamar is a Fellow with the American College of Healthcare Executives and currently serves on the board of trustees for the Texas Hospital Association and as a board member for the Dallas Medical Resource.
+Akdamar is a Fellow with the American College of Healthcare Executives and currently serves as chair of the board of trustees for the Texas Hospital Association and as a board member for the Dallas Medical Resource.
 Akdamar is a member of the Dallas Citizens Council, which is comprised of top business executives in the area.
 He is also part of the Dallas-Fort Worth Business Group on Health and proudly serves as a Mercy Street mentor and a preceptor in the HCA Healthcare COO Development Program.
 Akdamar was honored to serve as Corporate Chair for the 2017 Dallas Light the Night walk benefitting the Leukemia and Lymphoma Society, was named the D CEO 2017 Outstanding Healthcare Executive and has been named to the “Dallas 500” list of most powerful CEO’s since 2017.
 Because of his courageous leadership during the COVID-19 pandemic, Akdamar was honored by the Dallas Business Journal as one DFW’s Most Inspiring Leaders of 2021.